PRIVATE SCHOOL AFFIDAVIT

 See 20.
 If the public school district in which your school site is located has changed since last year, enter the name of the former district.
 The name appears on your last year's affidavit.

 You may enter the age range for the students actually attending, or the age range of students to whom education is offered.
-Do not include preschool-age children in this range.
-It is not required to include kindergarten.
+Do not include preschool-age (under 6 as of September 1) children in this range.
+It is not required to include kindergarten as it is not compulsory.

-You should mark the boxes that correspond to your students' grade levels or you can check "ungraded elementary" or ungraded secondary."
+You should mark the boxes that correspond to your students' grade levels.
 It is not necessary to mark any kindergarten age children in the kindergarten box since kindergarten is not required, but some people may choose to mark kindergarten if you desire to file a personal beliefs exemption for immunizations that will, under current law, be grandfathered in until the child reaches 7th grade.

 Do not mark any children who are formally enrolled in another legal school, such as a public charter school.
 The system will automatically fill in 0s for the other grades.

 We generally recommend that, if you choose to use grade levels, you use the grade levels that match your children's chronological ages, even if they are doing work above or below their traditional grade level.
 We doubt that what you put in the affidavit would be controlling for any other purpose.
 For instance, if you were later to enroll your child in public school, they may or may not agree with you if you think a grade level other than the traditional one is appropriate, and the fact that you had listed your child as two grade levels ahead on your affidavit would have no importance to them.
-Some people also worry that if their child wants to take the CHSPE but isn't yet of 10th grade age, they will be prevented from doing so if they haven't marked someone who is at least 10th grade level on the affidavit.
-Again, we doubt that this is an issue.
+Also, if your child wants to take the CHSPE but isn't yet of 10th grade age, they will not be prevented from doing so if you have marked a child in at least 10th-grade level on the affidavit at the time of filing in October for a Spring test date.
 Finally, please see the discussion at the beginning about whether you are really operating a private school.
 The affidavit won't be accepted by the CDE system with an enrollment of zero.
 Do NOT file now with a false number of students if your child is in another school but you're trying to keep your options open.
 File when you are really operating a full-time private school.
+Ensure that the number total is the same as the number of children you have.
+Do not file for children not living in your household.
+Their parents should file, even if you are sharing resources.

 Count each person only once.
 Even if you are philosophically opposed to "teaching" your child "full-time," you should fill in one full-time teacher.
 Remember, you are establishing a full-time day school.
-For example: If you are both the teacher and the administrator, mark "1" under "Full-time teacher" and leave number of administrators and other school staff blank.
+For example: If you are both the teacher and the administrator, mark "1" under "Full-time teacher" and leave the number of administrators and other school staff blank.
+You may or may not include a second parent as a teacher on the PSA.
+Excluding them at the time of filing does not prevent them from teaching.
+If you are using non family member teachers, classes and vendors, do not include them on your PSA.

 Provide the name and street address of the person maintaining your records.
 This can be, but does not have to be, the same address as the physical school address you entered earlier.
 For most people, this will be your name and your home address.
 If, for any reason you have entered a place other than your home address as your school address (e.g. people who are reluctant to use their home address due to personal security concerns, or who were traveling extensively), make sure that the address you put here is for someone who actually maintains your records.
 This can be a relative, a friend, your accountant, whomever.
 But it has to be someone explicitly willing to take on that job, and at least a copy of the records should be kept at that address.
 All persons operating private schools must maintain attendance records, records of courses of study offered, and the names, addresses, and qualifications of the faculty, even those of you who are using a correspondence school that maintains grades and records.
 Again, an email address is optional.

-You are asked to check a series of boxes indicating that you understand:
+You are asked to check a box indicating that you understand:

-44. That affidavits are public documents viewable by the public;
+All Private School Affidavits are public documents viewable by the public.

-Before you hit the "submit form" button, we recommend you do two things.
-First, carefully check all the fields for accuracy.
-Second, we recommend that you try to print or save the form so that you have a record of what you submitted even if something goes wrong after that.
-Once you've done all that, click on "submit form."
+Select the "Review" button.
+Carefully check all the fields for accuracy.
+We recommend that you try to print, print to PDF on your computer, or save the form so that you have a record of what you submitted even if something goes wrong after that.
+Once you've done all that, click on "Submit Affidavit."
 A confirmation page with a unique confirmation number will come up displaying the data.
 First, write the confirmation number down on a piece of paper.
 If something goes wrong with printing or your internet connection, at least you'll have the number that the CDE can use to find you in the system.
 Then print at least one copy of the confirmation page to keep at your school site with your records.
 If this page successfully printed with all of the information in the form before you hit the "submit form" button, you can get rid of the earlier form; the one with your confirmation number is the one that proves you filed the affidavit.
-This is the page that attendance officers are entitled to see if they come to your home asking about whether your child is enrolled in a legal school.
+This or the emailed confirmation is what attendance officers are entitled to see if they come to your home asking about whether your child is enrolled in a legal school.
 It is also the page that you can give, for instance, to bookstores to try to get teacher discounts.
+You can also print to PDF and save it on your computer, just make sure you safely back it up.

 Finally, and most importantly, keep in mind that, whether you are filing online with an electronic signature or filing a paper copy, you are signing the affidavit under penalty of perjury.
 Perjury is a criminal offense.
 Take it seriously.